Colonel Tom Parker: Early life

-Parker served two years in the 64th Coast Artillery at Fort Shafter, Hawaii, and shortly afterwards re-enlisted at Fort Barrancas, Florida.
+Parker served two years in the 64th Coast Artillery at Fort Shafter, Hawaii, and shortly afterward reenlisted at Fort Barrancas, Florida.
 Although he had served honorably for a time, he went AWOL in Florida and was charged with desertion.
-He was punished with solitary confinement, from which he emerged with a psychosis that led to him spending two months in a mental hospital.
+He was punished with solitary confinement, from which he emerged with a psychosis that led him to spend two months in a mental hospital.
 His condition caused him to be discharged from the army.

-Following his discharge, Parker worked at a number of jobs, including food concessions and gaming carnivals.
-Between 1931 and 1938, he worked as a "carny" with Royal American Shows.
-He began to build up a list of contacts that would prove valuable in later years.
+Following his discharge, Parker worked at odd jobs, including short-term employments at food concessions and gaming carnivals.
+Between 1931 and 1938, he worked with Royal American Shows, and began building a list of contacts that would prove valuable in later years.